Getting started

 npm install -g pyobsplot

-To use pyobsplot, you must import at least its Plot class with:
+To use pyobsplot, you must import its Plot object with:

 from pyobsplot import Plot

-To create a plot, call the Plot.plot method with a plot specification.
-The simplest specification form is a Python dictionary with a syntax nearly identical as the JavaScript one.
+To create a plot, call the Plot.plot method with a plot specification: a Python dictionary with a syntax nearly identical as the JavaScript one.

 So, starting with a very simple DataFrame: